Canon 650D vs Nikon D5

 Studio photographers will appreciate that the Nikon D5 (unlike the 650D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 650D and the D5 have been discontinued, but can regularly be found used on eBay.
+Both the 650D and the D5 have been discontinued, but can regularly be found used on ebay.
 The 650D was replaced by the Canon 700D, while the D5 was followed by the Nikon D6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 650D and D5 can be found, respectively, in the Canon 650D Manual (free pdf) or the online Nikon D5 Manual.

 So how do things add up?
 Is the Canon 650D better than the Nikon D5 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.